 Accrued interest and other receivables include interest on loans and investments.
-On insured multi-family mortgage loans that are in default, CDA continues to accrue interest until receipt of a mortgage insurance claim.
-On insured single family loans, interest ceases to accrue after foreclosure.
+On insured multifamily mortgage loans that are in default, CDA continues to accrue interest until receipt of a mortgage insurance claim.
 See Note 5 for additional information.

 Bonds Payable